ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/navigation2_on_real_turtlebot3.md

 `ros2 launch nav2_bringup bringup_launch.py use_sim_time:=False autostart:=False map:=/path/to/your-map.yaml`

-Note: Don’t forget to change **/path/to/your-map.yaml** to the actual path to the your-map.yaml file.
+Note: Don't forget to change **/path/to/your-map.yaml** to the actual path to the your-map.yaml file.

 ### 3. Launch RVIZ